Skip to main content

 logoffAndRevokeTokens(configId?: string, authOptions?: AuthOptions)

-With this method the user is being logged out and the refresh token and and the access token are revoked on the server.
+With this method the user is being logged out and the refresh token and the access token are revoked on the server.
 If the refresh token does not exist only the access token is revoked.
 Then the logout runs normally.

-This method takes a configId and and authOptions as parameter and returns an observable.
+This method takes a configId and authOptions as parameter and returns an observable.
 If you are running with multiple configs and pass the configId the passed config is taken.
 If you are running with multiple configs and do not pass the configId the first config is taken.
 If you are running with a single config this config is taken.

 this.oidcSecurityService.logoffAndRevokeTokens().subscribe(/* ... */);